 How many boarders are there to a room?

 This depends on the age of the pupil.
 Boarders in Years 9 to 11 tend to share rooms of 3 or 4.
 Most of the Year 12 boys have a room of their own or share with one other student, whilst all Year 13 boys have their own room in College House.
-All girl boarders in Gilson House have a room of their own.
+All girl weekly and full boarders in Gilson House have a room of their own, with a a few double rooms allocated for flexi-boarders.

 Does Shiplake offer weekly boarding?